electron/rfcs/text/0013-save-restore-window-state.md

 *If this is an API proposal, could this be done as a JavaScript module or a native Node.js add-on?*

 The real value proposition isn't that this functionality can't be implemented in JavaScript - it absolutely can and has been attempted through various community libraries.
 Rather, the value lies in providing a standardized, well-maintained solution integrated directly into Electron's core.
-There's also miniscule performance benefits as it would avoid extra ipc calls while restoring window state.
+There's also a miniscule performance benefits as it would avoid extra ipc calls while restoring window state.

 ## Prior art